Boundless

 Boundless RPG Rules

-You will find below the complete rules reference for Boundless.
 You can also download the free PDF version of the game on itch.io:

 Basics